nucleic-se/struktur/examples/curated_links/README.md

 2. **Template extensions** - Must specify `.njk` explicitly in build configs
   - Build config: `{"template": "index.html.njk", "output": "/index.html"}`
    - Auto-extension fallback is unreliable

-3. **Helper registration** - Some helpers registered but not accessible in templates
-   - `filterInherits` registered but returns "undefined or falsey" in templates
-   - Use manual filtering with loops instead

 ## Extending This Example